-The first method, modeling of sequence distribution involves finding Multiple Sequence Alignments (MSA) of the protein of interest and probabilistically modeling the sequence distribution.
+The first method, modeling of sequence distribution, involves finding Multiple Sequence Alignments (MSA) of the protein of interest and probabilistically modeling the sequence distribution.
 A multiple sequence alignment contains evolutionary information about the protein and provides a set of weak positive labels for all the proteins in the alignment.
 MSA also intrinsically represents the conserved domains of a protein since during evolution, a protein is functionally conserved [4].
 The domain of a protein that maintains its function has a higher alignment score with the rest of the proteins.
 These domains represent the protein core or functional sites which were conserved during evolution.
 Hence, a previously unseen protein that consists of a conserved domain has a high probability of retaining the functionality of its domain [4].
 The earliest method that models the probability distribution from an MSA is called the Position Weight Matrix, or Position-Specific Scoring Matrix (PSSM), which expresses motifs (patterns) in biological sequences [20].
 PSSM is generated by using MSA to calculate the probability by giving higher weight to domains that were conserved as compared to variable domains.
 A protein of interest is aligned to a database such as Uniclust [21], Uniref [22], or SwissProt [23] using an MSA program such as JackHMMer [24], which generates sequence alignments of the protein of interest with the rest of the proteins in the database.
 Constraints such as percentage similarity between sequences are used to find protein homologs.
 The homologs are assumed to be enriched for the same property as that of the query sequence.
 Once the MSA is generated, a probability density model of this set of proteins is calculated [4].
 For example, in SIFT [25], the MSA is used to calculate the probability of amino acid substitutions and maps these probabilities to protein function.
 But methods based on PSSM presume the independence assumption.
 These models assume that the amino acids mutate independently, and their evolution is not impacted by the rest of the amino acids present in the protein.
 This limitation is mitigated by the Potts model [3] where the log probability depends on individual amino acid’s frequency, plus, a pairwise term.
 The pairwise term depends on the joint probability of two amino acids occurring together.
 Pairwise term models the epistatic interactions between amino acids.
 EVMutation [26] is a potts equation-based model that takes into consideration the epistatic interactions between amino acids.
 The log-likelihood of mutation with wild-type is calculated, which correlates to the protein fitness and represents the affinity of a mutation towards the protein’s fitness.
 Since the potts model can only model pairwise interactions [4], there is a need for models that can capture higher-order epistasis.
 Extension of pairwise model to third or fourth-order interaction is infeasible as even third-order interaction models for a protein of 100 amino acids will have approximately 1 billion parameters, which makes this extension computationally infeasible.
 Since deep learning models can learn approximate functions from available data, deep learning methods are used to infer higher-order epistatic interactions.
 Deepsequence [27], an MSA-based Variational Autoencoder neural network model approximates high-order epistatic interaction as a non-linear latent hidden variable, which it learns from the MSA input.
 The major drawback of MSA-based models is that they do not predict the exact protein function, rather, they can only rank the protein and its homologs based on their functional order.
 Further, the decision of which protein sequences to include in an MSA is ad-hoc, which limits the quality of the probability distribution.